EU leaders make good on trade promises with Turkey, but threaten sanctions

 Negotiations could still take several years to complete and the EU is concerned that Erdogan could change course as he seeks a bigger regional role for Turkey, moving against the EU.

+“We call on Turkey to abstain from renewed provocations or unilateral actions in breach of international law,” EU leaders said in the statement, saying they will review progress in June.

-The EU threatened “to use the instruments and options at its disposal to defend its interests,” according to the statement, referring to travel bans and asset freezes on individuals, as well as sanctions on important sectors of the economy such as energy and tourism.
+The EU also threatened in the statement “to use the instruments and options at its disposal to defend its interests,” referring to travel bans and asset freezes on individuals, as well as sanctions on important sectors of the economy such as energy and tourism.

+In another sign of lingering tensions, Turkey’s Foreign Ministry said in a statement that the EU had no jurisdiction on drilling in the eastern Mediterranean.

 Ankara accused Brussels on Wednesday of “playing for time” and rejects talk of sanctions as unhelpful and a distraction between the two trading partners.